 .
 Be sure to select the correct FAFSA application for your year of intended enrollment.

 To complete the FAFSA you will need to have a U.S. Department of Education PIN (personal identification number).
 The federal PIN will serve as your electronic signature.
 For dependent students, at least one parent must also have a PIN.
-If you do not have a PIN or have forgotten it, you may order a new one by visiting http://www.pin.ed.gov/
+If you do not have a PIN or have forgotten it, you may request a new one by visiting http://www.pin.ed.gov/

 .
 Colgate's code for the FAFSA is 002701.
 3) Income Tax Returns/W-2 Statements